-(c) Details of CSR amount s pent against other than onaoina proiects for the financial year perit againet ether than angaing projecte
+(c) Details of CSR amount spent against other than ongoing projects for the financial year

-S. No. Name of Project the Item from the list of activities in Schedule VII to the Act.
-Local area (Yes/ No.) tions District.
-Amount allocated for the project (in Rs.)
-Amount spent on the project or programs in FY 2020-21 Cumulative Expenditure up to the reporting period i.e. 31.03.2021 Mode of Implement- ation - Direct (Yes/No) Mode Implem Throug Implem Agency Name entation h enting NIL
+S. No. Name of Project the Item from the list of activities In Schedule VII to the Act Local area (Yes/ No.) Loca itions Amount allocated for the project (in Rs.)
+Cumulative Expenditure up to the reporting period i.e. 31.03.2022 Mode of Implement- ation Direct (Yes/No) Throug nentation jh nenting

+State District Name CSR Registratio n number

+s Not Applicable

 - (d) Amount spent in Administrative Overheads: NA - (e) Amount spent on Impact Assessment, if applicable: NA - (f) Total amount spent for the Financial Year (8b+8c+8d+8e): Rs.
-54.64 lakhs - (g) Excess amount for set off, if any NIL
+102.16 lakhs - (g) Excess amount for set off, if any NIL

 SI.
-No. Particular Amount (in Rs. lakhs) (i) Two percent of average net profit of the company as persection 135(5) Rs.
-189.03 lakhs (ii) Total amount spent for the Financial Year Rs.
-54.64 lakhs (iii) Excess amount spent for the financial year [(ii)-(i)] NIL (iv) Surplus arising out of the CSR projects or programmes or activities of the previous financial years, if any NIL (v) Amount available for set off in succeeding financial years [(iii) - (iv)] NIL
+No. Particular Amount (in Rs. lakhs) (i) Two percent of average net profit of the company as per section 135(5) Rs.
+101.99 lakhs (ii) Total amount spent for the Financial Year Rs.
+102.16 lakhs (iii) Excess amount spent for the financial year [(ii)-(i)] Rs.
+0.17 lakhs (iv) Surplus arising out of the CSR projects or programmes or activities of the previous financial years, if any NIL (v) Amount available for set off in succeeding financial years [(iii) - (iv)] Rs.
+0.17 lakhs